 The intensity refers to the brightness of a light and is measured in lumens.

-It’s important to note that how you use the lights also impacts how effective they are.
-Two factors to consider are the distance between the light and the plant as well as the number of hours the lights are on.
+It’s important to note that how you use the lights also impacts their effectiveness.
+Two factors to consider are the distance between the light and the plant and the number of hours the lights are on.

 Even if you’re using a powerful light, placing it too far away from a plant will lead to weak plants.
 Not having a light on for enough hours will also lead to problems.